Consumer Guide to Hiring Licensed Professionals Through Professional Services Authority

 Decision boundaries

-A directory is a discovery and verification tool — it is not a regulatory authority, a dispute arbitrator, or a warranty provider.
-Understanding the boundary between what a directory does and what regulatory bodies do prevents misaligned expectations.
+A provider network is a discovery and verification tool — it is not a regulatory authority, a dispute arbitrator, or a warranty provider.
+Understanding the boundary between what a provider network does and what regulatory bodies do prevents misaligned expectations.

 Consumers with active complaints against a licensed professional must file directly with the issuing state board.
-The State Licensing Board Directory provides direct links to board complaint portals by state and trade.
-For disputes involving directory listings specifically, the Authority Industries Complaint and Dispute Process outlines the escalation path.
+The State Licensing Board Network provides direct links to board complaint portals by state and trade.
+For disputes involving provider network providers specifically, the Professional Services Authority Complaint and Dispute Process outlines the escalation path.

 The question of whether a license transfers across state lines — relevant when hiring contractors who work regionally — depends on whether the two states involved have a reciprocity agreement.
 That framework is covered at Reciprocal Licensing Across States.
 For trades where national licensing exists alongside state licensing, the comparison at National Licensing vs. State Licensing clarifies which credential governs.